LIT-Protocol/docs/docs/SDK/Explanation/authentication/sessionSigs/getSessionSigs.md

 | Lit Action Delegation           | litActionCapability://              | Lit Action IPFS ID      | Granting Capability | Specify which Lit Actions can be called on behalf of the user.
 Only the key in the URI field of this signature is authorized to actually use this resource.
 This is typically a session key.               |
 |                                 |                                     |                         |                     |                                                                                                                                                                                                            |

+## Clearing the stored session key and signature

+If you want to clear the session key stored in the browser local storage, you can call the [`disconnectWeb3` method](https://js-sdk.litprotocol.com/functions/auth_browser_src.ethConnect.disconnectWeb3.html).